19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 EXPLORE LIFE IN ALASKA THROUGH MUSEUMS

-Fairbanks has some of the most informative museums about Alaska, providing you with information about its geology, wildlife, and deep-rooted history.
+Fairbanks has some of the most informative museums about Alaska, providing information about its geology, wildlife, and deep-rooted Alaskan history.

 1. The University of Alaska Museum of the North

-The University of Alaska Museum of the North is housed in an impressive work of art and features award-winning exhibits that take you down memory lane from the time before our Forefathers.
+The University of Alaska Museum of the North is housed in an impressive work of art.
+It features award-winning exhibits that take you down memory lane from the time before our Forefathers.

-The university’s research laboratories supply a continuous flow of information into the museum just like a reactant is continuously streamed into a reactor.
+The university’s research laboratories supply a continuous flow of information into the museum, just as the reactant is continuously streamed into a reactor.

 Everything you need to know about the best things to do in Fairbanks, Alaska from visiting Pioneer Park, the best time to see the Midnight Sun, the Northern Lights (aurora borealis), the University of Alaska Museum of the North, Santa Claus House, Running Reindeer Ranch and the best places to stay from Wedgewood Resort to Pike's Landing hotel.

-On one side, you will discover the origins of Alaska’s wildlife beginning with dinosaurs; on the other side, you will learn brand new information about Native Americans and Alaskan Natives in the area.
+On one side, you will discover the origins of Alaska’s wildlife, beginning with dinosaurs; on the other, you will learn brand new information about Native Americans and Alaskan Natives in the area.

 Location: 1962 Yukon Dr, Fairbanks, AK 99775